Don Harmon

 Don Harmon (born November 26, 1966) is an American attorney and president of the Illinois Senate since 2020.
-A member of the Democratic party, he has represented 39th Senate District since 2003.
+A member of the Democratic party, he has represented the 39th Senate District since 2003.
 His district includes Chicago's Austin neighborhood and the suburbs of Oak Park, Addison, Bensenville, Elmwood Park, Franklin Park, Melrose Park, Northlake, River Grove, Rosemont, Schiller Park, and Stone Park.

 In January 2009, incoming Illinois Senate President John Cullerton appointed Harmon the State Senate's Assistant Majority Leader.
 Harmon was appointed Illinois Senate President Pro Tempore in 2011.
 In January 2019, Harmon lost that title when Cullerton retired the President Pro Tempore leadership position.
 Harmon was later elected to succeed Cullerton as President of the Illinois Senate on January 19, 2020.

 Early life and career

 Harmon was born and raised in Oak Park where he attended St. Giles Grade School.
 He graduated from St. Ignatius College Prep on Chicago's West Side; Knox College in Galesburg, Illinois and the University of Chicago (J.D. and M.B.A.).
 After law school, Harmon served in Springfield on the House legal staff.

 Harmon was a partner at the Chicago-based law firm Burke, Burns & Pinelli until he stepped down from the firm in January 2020.